Gangster (2014 film): Cast

+Production

 Casting

 The film was expected to have Fahadh Faasil and Meera Jasmine or Rima Kallingal to play major roles with Mammootty.
 Later, Nyla Usha was cast to play the female lead opposite Mammootty.
 Also, Aparna Gopinath was roped in to play another female lead.
 Mammootty reportedly had lost 10 kg to play the role of Akbar Ali Khan in the film.
-The film also features John Paul, T. G. Ravi, Sekhar Menon, Kunchan, Hareesh Peradi, Dileesh Pothan and Alexx O'Nell in supporting roles.
+The film also features John Paul, T. G. Ravi, Sekhar Menon, Kunchan, Hareesh Peradi, Dileesh Pothan, and Alexx O'Nell in supporting roles.

-Production and release
+Filming

 Gangster was scheduled to be shot after the completion of Aashiq Abu's Salt N' Pepper, but was postponed several times to finally start shooting from 15 December 2013.
 The movie completed shooting in 50 days in the locations of Kochi, Mangalore, Goa, and Rajasthan, at a budget of ₹8 crore.

 In an online poll conducted by One India, Gangster was voted as the most awaited Malayalam film of the year.

+Release

 The film was released on 11 April as a Vishu release with the date being adjusted due to national elections.

 Reception

 Critical reception

-The film received highly negative reviews from critics, criticising the "poor" and "unimpressive" script, slow pacing, dialogues, casting and repeatative costume design given to actors. with positive comments about the background score, climax fight and cinematography.
+The film received highly negative reviews from critics.